Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Stegoceras.
 Click image to enlarge.

 Pachycephalosauria was a type of dinosaur that lived in the Late Cretaceous period.
-Pachycephalosaurians were bipedal and had thick skulls (the name Pachycephalosauria means ‘thick headed lizards’).
-Many members of this group had domed skulls, and these often had spikes.
+Pachycephalosaurians were bipedal and had thick skulls (the name Pachycephalosauria means ‘thick headed lizards').
+Many members of this group had domed skulls, which were often embellished with spikes.

 Ceratopsia (Marginocephalia)